alex-neal/mars_cnn/mars_CNN.md

 ![png](mars_cnn_files/mars_cnn_15_0.png)

+Indeed, the majority of images fall into the "other" class, which is the label for landmarks that do not fit into any of the more explicit classes.
+Luckily, the relative class proportions in the validation and testing sets look about the same as those in the training set.
+This indicates that the validation and testing sets are sufficiently large, i.e. they are each acceptable representative samples of the whole dataset.

-Before we can start training the neural net, there is one last step.
+Before we can start tuning and training, there is one last step.
 If we look at the shape of the image data, we see that each example is a 227x227 array.

 ```python